JoeyBernhardt/Nutrient_analysis/Homework3.md

 ![](Homework3_files/figure-html/body size CA by hab, cal.size-1.png)

+The recommended daily intake (RDI) for EPA, an essential fatty acid in the human diet is 1g/day.
 How many species in the dataset have 50% of RDI for EPA in one portion?

 ```r
 EPA.RDI <- ntbl %>%